-- 1. Prepare for upgrading as follows. - a) Download the IBM Spectrum Scale Erasure Code Edition self-extracting package from the IBM Spectrum Scale page on Fix Central.
+- 1. Prepare for upgrading as follows. - a) Download the IBM Spectrum Scale Erasure Code Edition self-extracting package from the IBM Spectrum Scale page on Fix Central. - The name of the IBM Spectrum Scale Erasure Code Edition self-extracting installation package is similar to Spectrum\Scale\Erasure\Code-5.0.y.z-x86\64-Linux-install. - b) Extract the installation package.

-The name of the IBM Spectrum Scale Erasure Code Edition self-extracting installation package is similar to Spectrum_Scale_Erasure_Code-5.1.y.z-x86_64-Linux-install.
+'''

-b) Extract the installation package.
+./Spectrum_Scale_Erasure_Code-5.0.y.z-x86_64-Linux-install --silent --text-only

-./Spectrum_Scale_Erasure_Code-5.1.y.z-x86_64-Linux-install --silent --text-only c) Perform a health check of all nodes in the cluster.
+'''

-If no directory is specified, the self-extracting package extracts the GPFS RPMs to the /usr/lpp/ mmfs/5.1.y.z/gpfs_rpms directory.
-Copy the gpfs_rpms directory to all nodes that are to be upgraded in the IBM Spectrum Scale Erasure Code Edition cluster.
+If no directory is specified, the self-extracting package extracts the GPFS RPMs to the /usr/lpp/mmfs/5.0.y.z/gpfs\rpms directory.
+Copy the gpfs\rpms directory to all nodes that are to be upgraded in the IBM Spectrum Scale Erasure Code Edition cluster.